 - Acknowledgment of Sources: Authors should acknowledge all sources of data used in the research and cite publications that have been influential in determining the nature of the reported work.
 Proper acknowledgment of the work of others must always be given.

 - Authorship of the Paper: The authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting.
-Authorship should be limited to those who have made a significant contribution to conception, design, execution or interpretation of the reported study.
+Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 Others who have made significant contributions must be listed as co-authors.
 In cases where major contributors are listed as authors while those who made less substantial, or purely technical, contributions to the research or to the publication are listed in an acknowledgment section.
 Authors also ensure that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.

 - Disclosure and Conflicts of Interest: All authors should clearly disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 - Fundamental Errors in Published Works: If the author discovers a significant error or inaccuracy in the submitted manuscript, then the author should promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 - Hazards and Human or Animal Subjects: The author should clearly identify in the manuscript if the work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use.

 Duties of Reviewers